Dronecode/camera-manager-docs/en/guide/extending_csd.md

                  size_t value_size, int param_type);
 ```

-**Action** : `CameraDeviceCustom` may overload other methods to provide the functionality.
+**Action**: `CameraDeviceCustom` may overload other methods to provide the functionality.

-The configurable parameters of the custom camera device can be exported to the client(GCS) for control.
+The configurable parameters of the custom camera device can be exported to the client (GCS) for control.
 Setting of these parameters and resetting of all the parameters must be handled by the `CameraDeviceCustom` class.

-**Action** : `CameraDeviceCustom` must declare the parameter name(string), ID(int) and type(enum) .
-Also set the default value of the parameter
+**Action*: `CameraDeviceCustom` must declare the parameter name (string), ID (int) and type (enum).
+Also set the default value of the parameter.

 ```cpp
 int CameraDeviceCustom::init(CameraParameters &camParam)